 Jesus in the Garden of Gethsemane

 And he came out and went, as was his custom, to the Mount of Olives, and the disciples followed him.
 And when he came to the place, he said to them, “Pray that you may not enter into temptation.”
 And he withdrew from them about a stone’s throw, and knelt down and prayed, saying, “Father, if you are willing, remove this cup from me.
 Nevertheless, not my will, but yours, be done.”
 And there appeared to him an angel from heaven, strengthening him.
 And being in agony he prayed more earnestly; and his sweat became like great drops of blood falling down to the ground.
 And when he rose from prayer, he came to the disciples and found them sleeping for sorrow, and he said to them, “Why are you sleeping?
 Rise and pray that you may not enter into temptation.”
-7
+(Luke 22:39–46)

 From such a prospect, the impending crucifixion surely seems to us like a horrendous mess: Jesus, the faithful Servant, is about to be crucified between two criminals on a garbage heap outside the city walls of Jerusalem—betrayed, deserted, spat upon, flogged, demeaned.
-How can Isaiah say—however reverently—that God is in control of it all, that it “was the will of the Lord to crush him”?
+How can Isaiah possibly say—however reverently—that God is in control of it all, that it “was the will of the Lord to crush him”?

-Compassion, Commitment, and Taking up the Cross
+Compassion, Commitment, and Taking Up the Cross

 Seeing Jesus in Gethsemane, we are likely to have several reactions.
 We may find ourselves exclaiming, “What compassion is here!”—and we’d be right to do so.
-We may also stand in awe at his commitment: he is about to move from the theoretical—the long-held knowledge that crucifixion and the judgment of God await him at the end of the road—to the imminent and the actual.
+We may also stand in awe at His commitment: He is about to move from the theoretical—the long-held knowledge that crucifixion and the judgment of God await Him at the end of the road—to the imminent and the actual.

 Other articles in this series: